monicamyx126/evalbench/README.md

 ### 4. Configure GCP Authentication (For Vertex AI | Gemini Examples)

-If gCloud is not installed already, follow the steps in [gCloud installation guide](https://cloud.google.com/sdk/docs/install#installation_instructions).
+If gcloud is not installed already, follow the steps in [gcloud installation guide](https://cloud.google.com/sdk/docs/install#installation_instructions).

 Then, authenticate using the Google Cloud CLI: